 Yoko Kanno

-Has composed for: Terror in Resonance, Macross Frontier, Ghost in the Shell: Stand Alone Complex, Kids on the Slope, RahXephon, Cowboy Bebop
+Has composed for: Terror in Resonance, Macross Frontier, RahXephon, Cowboy Bebop, Ghost in the Shell: Stand Alone Complex, Kids on the Slope

 Official website: http://www.kannoyoko.net/

-Kanno has also written many songs in English, Japanese and even Russian for the anime she composes for.
-She has worked with a host of talented singers, including Maaya Sakamoto (whom Kanno discovered), May’n, American singer Steve Conte and Russian singer Origa.
-And while never publicly confirmed, Kanno herself is highly likely the voice behind “Gabriela Robin”, a vocalist credited in some of her songs.
+Kanno has written songs in multiple languages, including English, Japanese, and Russian, for the anime projects she has scored.
+She has collaborated with an array of talented vocalists, such as Maaya Sakamoto—whom she discovered—May’n, American singer Steve Conte, and Russian artist Origa.
+Interestingly, while never officially confirmed, it is widely believed that Kanno herself is the voice behind “Gabriela Robin,” a credited vocalist on some of her tracks.

 Joe Hisaishi

-Has composed for: The Wind Rises, Ponyo on a Cliff by the Sea, Howl’s Moving Castle, Spirited Away, Princess Mononoke, My Neighbour Totoro
+Has composed for: The Wind Rises, Spirited Away, Princess Mononoke, My Neighbour Totoro, Ponyo on a Cliff by the Sea, Howl’s Moving Castle

 Official website: http://joehisaishi.com